 The described sport is challenging to master and requires a lot of practice and a sound approach.
 Overall success depends on many factors and compliance with a number of basic rules.
 So, it is essential to make sure the reliability and safety of the skate, equipment, you need a competent choice of a place for skiing and protection.
 Consider the items listed in more detail.

 How Long Does It Take to Learn to Skateboard?

 It,s depends on how you long practice for and what your goals are.
 Time varies for everybody.
 If you want to rush and ride, it takes about a minimum of 2 weeks.
 If you’re going to learn basic skating and some basic tricks, you need one to two months.

-How to Choose Right Skateboard?
+How to Choose the Right Skateboard?

 Board (deck).
 Bearing part of the skate.
-Its width, it can be in the range from 4.6 to 10.6 inches.
-As the first deck, it is best to choose an average size of 8 inches.
+Its width, it can be in the range of 4.6 to 10.6 inches.
+As for the first deck, it is best to choose an average size of 8 inches.
 It will be optimal for training, and as you improve your skills, you will understand whether a deck is required wider or narrower.
 A narrow part will give you more maneuverability, and a wide one will provide excellent stability.

 The length of the board is not so important when choosing because it affects little, and the beginner will not notice the difference.
 The optimal deck shape for yourself can be selected only by trial and error in the process of riding.
 When choosing this basis, it is worth paying attention to the type of wood from which the board is made.